 - Agree to actively pursue employment opportunities to promote and engage in integrated healthcare delivery and pursuing social work practice in medically underserved and high need areas upon completion of the program

 *Due to course and field requirements, dual MSW/MPH students are not eligible to participate in this program.

-- All On Campus MSW applicants interested in integrated health with medically underserved populations are invited to apply.
+- On Campus MSW applicants meeting IHMUP eligibility criteria that are interested in integrated health with medically underserved populations are invited to apply.

-- Scholars must be enrolled full-time in the on-campus 16-month, 12-month (Advanced Standing, UM-Dearborn Human Services & SW, or UM Sociology & SW), or MicroMasters or MasterTrack MSW and select the Interprofessional Practice in Integrated Health, Mental Health and Substance Abuse Pathway pathway.
+- Trainees must be enrolled in the on-campus full-time 16-month or 20-month schedule and select the Interprofessional Practice in Integrated Health, Mental Health and Substance Abuse Pathway pathway.

 - Application deadlines: December 1, 2021 (early application), February 1, 2022 (priority), March 1, 2022.
 Selection of applicants will be made from all dates with priority given to those applicants that meet the December and February deadlines.